e-chenxu/Android-Calculator/README.md

-# MyCalculator
+# Android Calculator App

-Android Calculator App
+An Android calculator app that mimics the iPhone calculator app.

-Literally just an Android calculator app that mimics the iPhone calculator app.
+# How to Install

-- Eric Chen
+Download the apk from releases and install it on an android by opening the file and using the android's package installer.